Southern Maryland: Discover the Western Shore

 6. Solomons Island

 Solomons Island is a welcome place to take a break from your explorations and enjoy some dining and shopping.
-Given a choice of restaurants, I prefer to eat somewhere with inviting menus and atmosphere.
-For me in Solomons Island, atmosphere means a place overlooking the water (rather than along a street).
-There are several choices of waterside restaurants in town, and I recommend The Island Hideaway as well as the Lighthouse Restaurant and Dockbar; both serve good food and provide diners with relaxing views of the comings and goings of a variety of boats along Back Creek.
+Given a choice of restaurants, I prefer to eat somewhere with an inviting menu and atmosphere.
+For me, in Solomons Island, atmosphere means a place overlooking the water (rather than along a street).
+There are several waterside restaurants in town, and I recommend The Island Hideaway, as well as the Lighthouse Restaurant and Dockbar; both serve good food and offer diners relaxing views of the comings and goings of a variety of boats along Back Creek.
 (Although these spots are at the top of my list, there are plenty of other great dining spots nearby.)

 A beautiful view while enjoying a meal on Back Creek on Solomons Island